lukiwieser/racetrack/README.md

 Here we see how a model performs after training a certain number of episodes.
 Initially, the model performs quite bad and does not reach the finish line (green).
-As more episodes are played, the model's performance improves, and it's path gets smoother.
+As more episodes are played, the model's performance improves, and its path gets smoother.

 Replicate with: `-tr 42 -e 30000 -pr 1000 -fr 0`